Olu433/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 More pointers, arrays and strings
 	Project done during Full Stack Software Engineering studies at Holberton School.
 It aims to learn about pointers and arrays in C language.

 Technologies
- -or* C files are compiled using gcc
+	C files are compiled using gcc
- -or* C files are written according to the C90 standard -or*  Tested on Ubuntu 20.04
+	C files are written according to the C90 standard
+	Tested on Ubuntu 20.04

 Files
 	All of the following files are programs written in C:

 | Filename        | Description           |
 | ------------- |:-------------:|